 Return of income can be filed either in hard copy at the local office of the Income-tax Department or can be electronically filed at www.incometaxindiaefiling.gov.in

 The due dates for filing return of income are as follows:

 |HUF whose accounts are to be audited||30th September|

 |In all other cases||31st July|

 In case of an assessee having an international transaction or specified domestic transaction(s) who is required to furnish a report in Form No. 3CEB the due date is 30th November.

 Yes, provided the original return has been filed before the due date and the Department has not completed the assessment.
 It is expected that the mistake in the original return is of a genuine and bona fide nature and not rectification of any deliberate mistake.
 However, a belated return (being a return filed after the due date) cannot be revised.

 Return can be revised within a period of one year from the end of the relevant assessment year or before completion of the assessment whichever is earlier.

 Yes, if one could not file the return of income on or before the prescribed due date, then he can file a belated return.
-A belated return can be filed within a period of one year from the end of the assessment year or before completion of the assessment, whichever is earlier.
+A belated return can be filed till the end of the assessment year.
 Return filed after the prescribed due date is called as a belated return.